 How much are average compensation payouts for bladder injury claims?

-Some examples of the amount of compensation you can claim for a bladder injuries in 2017 and 2018, include:
+Some examples of the amount of compensation you can claim for a bladder injuries in 2018, include:

 1. Average compensation payouts for less serious loss of bladder function